 This fun-loving personality meshes seamlessly with children.
 And in a way, Pugs and kids are very much alike.
 They both love to be entertained (and entertain others), but also enjoy playing whenever they get the chance.
 It’s why the two are destined to be friends.

-For a small dog breed, Pugs are compact yet durable.
+For a small dog, Pugs are compact yet durable.
 That is, they’re small enough to pose very little danger to small children, but durable enough to tolerate some of the kids’ rough play.
 Though, that’s not to say kids shouldn’t play nice.

 No matter how sweet and kind a dog may be, big and energetic dogs can put your child at risk during all interactions.
-They may unintentionally knock over a kid, or swipe them in the face with their tail.
-Pugs, however, are the opposite.
+They may inadvertently knock over a kid, or swipe them in the face with their tail.
+Pugs are the opposite.

-Weighing just 14 to 18 pounds, Pugs are undeniably toy companion dogs.
-And depending on the gender, they’ll stand no more than 13 inches at the shoulder.
-They don’t look scary, and they actually aren’t.
-As such, Pugs are the perfect size for kids.
+Weighing just 14 to 18 lbs, Pugs are undeniably toy companion dogs.
+And depending on the gender, they will stand no more than 13 inches at the shoulder.
+They really don’t look scary, and they aren’t.
+Pugs are a perfect size for kids.

 While it’s true that Pugs are amazing companions for kids, there are still potential pitfalls and things to consider when raising the two together.
 There is no “perfect” dog that requires no supervision.
 Read on to learn more about potential dangers.